sonocotta/esparagus-media-center/README.md

 - LMS can be extended by numerous plugins and can be controlled using a Web browser or dedicated applications (iPhone, Android).
 - It can also send audio to UPnP, Sonos, ChromeCast and AirPlay speakers/devices.

-All Esparagus HiFi MediaLink boards are tested with [Squeezelite-ESP32](https://github.com/sle118/squeezelite-esp32) software.
+All Esparagus boards are tested with [Squeezelite-ESP32](https://github.com/sle118/squeezelite-esp32) software.
 It can be flashed using nothing but web-browser.
 You can use [Squeezelite-ESP32 installer](https://sle118.github.io/squeezelite-esp32-installer/) for that purpose.

 ### How to flash and configure